ernbilen/test_website_tops/call.md

 ## Call for Abstracts

-We are looking for papers in late draft stages in any area of health economics to be presented at future TOPS seminars.
+We are looking for applicants interested in submitting either an unpublished paper, or a body of work including both published and unpublished work, using experimental or quasi-experimental variation to help guide the development of an effective tobacco policy framework.

 [Submission Portal](https://docs.google.com/forms/d/e/1FAIpQLSfZbPQ3fzYBDddCQ7a9Bj3mHfeZOXuhW-rIMcfz5_B4t7N6ag/viewform)